-Ms. Pu Jing (濮靜), aged 53, a staff representative supervisor and the Chairman of the supervisory committee of the Company.
+Ms. Pu Jing (濮靜), aged 54, is a staff representative Supervisor and the Chairman of the Supervisory Committee of the Company.
 Ms. Pu graduated from Wuhan Iron and Steel University (武漢鋼鐵學院) in the PRC with a bachelor degree in engineering in electric automation in 1988.
-She has over 28 years of experience in industrial computer testing.
+She has over 29 years of experience in industrial computer testing.

-Mr. Zhan Guo Nian (詹國年), aged 48, a staff representative supervisor of the Company.
+Mr. Zhan Guo Nian (詹國年), aged 49, is a staff representative Supervisor of the Company.
 Mr. Zhan graduated from Chengdu Geological College (中國成都地質學院) in the PRC with a bachelor degree in engineering in 1991.
-Mr. Zhan has over 27 years of experience in management and administration and he joined the Company for management and administration work in March 2001.
+Mr. Zhan has over 28 years of experience in management and administration and he joined the Company for management and administration work in March 2001.

-Mr. Zhang Zheng An (張正安), aged 43, an shareholders representative supervisor of the Company.
+Mr. Zhang Zheng An (張正安), aged 44, is a shareholders representative Supervisor of the Company.
 Mr. Zhang was graduated from high school.
-Mr. Zhang is currently working in EVOC Hi-Tech Holding Group Co., Ltd. He has over 22 years of experience in management and administration.
+Mr. Zhang is currently working in EVOC Hi-Tech Holding Group Co., Ltd. He has over 23 years of experience in management and administration.

-Mr. Ng Mun Hong (吳滿康), aged 53, an independent supervisor of the Company.
+Mr. Ng Mun Hong (吳滿康), aged 54, is an independent Supervisor of the Company.
 Mr. Ng obtained an Associateship in Textile Technology from Hong Kong Polytechnic in Hong Kong in 1992.
 He got Chartered and Associateship member qualification from The Textile Institute in U.K. in 1995.

-Ms. Kwok Ka Man (郭家文), aged 49, an independent supervisor of the Company.
-Ms. Kwok graduated from high school and has over 30 years of experience in management and administration.
+Ms. Kwok Ka Man (郭家文), aged 50, is an independent Supervisor of the Company.
+Ms. Kwok graduated from high school and has over 31 years of experience in management and administration.
 She is currently a secretary of Katz Limited in Hong Kong.